 ED-SP 501.
-Introduction to Education of Exceptional Children and Youth (formerly ED-SP 568) Basic characteristics, needs and socio-educational necessities of exceptional children.
+Introduction to Education of Exceptional Children and Youth (formerly ED-SP 568)

+Basic characteristics, needs and socio-linguistic necessities of exceptional children.
 Survey of existing constraints, facilities, personnel, and curricula for the exceptional children.
 Current and future special educational services will be discussed in terms of the concept of mainstreaming, the California Master Plan, and the federal P.L.
 94-142.
 This course is required to clear the fifth year mainstreaming component for multiple subjects and single subject credential candidates.
+Prerequisite: Preliminary basic teaching credential or admission to a basic credential program.